Robustness in Both Domains: CLIP Needs a Robust Text Encoder: Additional experiments

 \section{Additional experiments}

 In this section we cover additional experiments not fitting in the main manuscript.
-In \cref{subsec:attack_constrains}, we analyze the effect adding additional constrains to the adversarial attack.
-In \cref{subsec:ablations}, we include our ablation studies.
+First, in \cref{subsec:attack_constrains}, we analyze the effect adding additional constrains to the adversarial attack.
+Then, in \cref{app:zero-shot} we cover additional experiments in zero-shot classification.
+In \cref{app:text-to-image} we include additional text-to-image generation experiments.
+I \cref{app:emb_inversion} we include examples of the sentences reconstructed from their embeddings through embedding inversion.
+Finally, In \cref{subsec:ablations}, we perform ablations studying the final losses for different values of $k$ and $\epsilon$, and perform token-level adversarial attacks.